Nightknight3000/Assignment-Feedback-Transcriber/README.md

 ```
 > python3 assignment_feedback.py [-l <str>] [-o <directorypath>] [-c <filepath>]

--l,    --lecture-marker,        string-marker to be added to output filenames, default="ssbi24"
+-l,    --lecture-marker,        string-marker to be added to output filenames, default="ssbi25"
--o,    --output-directory,      output directory for produced subdirectories and assignment feedbacks, default=""
+-o,    --output-directory,      output directory for produced subdirectories and assignment feedbacks, default="example"
--c,    --config,                filepath to configuration file containing all specifications of the assignments (see example: config.txt), default='config.txt'
+-c,    --config,                filepath to configuration file containing all specifications of the assignments, default='example/config_example.txt'
 ```
 ### Input
 This tool requires multiple CSV-files, each associated with assignment containing its feedback and the reached points